hillaryle99/Backend-Developer-Intern-Shopify-2022/README.md

 Step 2: Start the application:
 1. Open Gemfile in the folder.
 You can see on line 4, there is a line "ruby '3.0.2'".
 Please change 3.0.2 to your downloaded version of Ruby (on Step 1.2)
-2. On the Command Prompt, write bundle install
+2. On the Command Prompt, write
+"bundle install"
+3. To make sure, you can load the data.
+Write on the Command Prompt: rails db:migrate
-3. Now, you're all set.
-Run the application by writing on the Command Prompt: rails s
+4. Now, you're all set.
+Run the application by writing on the Command Prompt:
+"rails s"
-4. Wait for the application to run.
+5. Wait for the application to run.
 Then, open your web browser, go to this address: http://localhost:3000/

 Also, you can check out my demo video here: https://bit.ly/3fHgrOY